mi-g/libav-xbuild2win/README.md

 get-sources.sh
 --------------

-This script connects to various git servers to clone the approriate repository and checkout the code versions.
+This script connects to various git servers to clone the approriate repositories and checkouts the code versions.

 You must have `git` installed on your linux computer:
 ```